 - Is there a history of mental illness or substance abuse in your family?
 It is genetic.

 - Do you feel depressed, anxious, or have extreme mood swings even when you are sober?

 - Have you previously been treated for addiction or any mental health issues in the past?
 If so, was treatment unsuccessful because of complications from your mental health issues or vice versa?

-Symptoms of substance use disorder and mental illness may include:
+Symptoms of substance addiction and behavioral disorder may include:

-- Sudden changes in behavior, mood, and thinking pattern
+- Sudden shifts in behavior, mood, and the way they think

 - Engaging in risky behaviors you wouldn’t otherwise do